andreas-mausch/csgo-skinscreenshot/README.md

+A combination of Sourcemod plugins and Python scripts to automate taking screenshot of any skin.

 ![PlantUML sequence diagram](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/andreas-mausch/csgo-skinscreenshot/master/sequence.plantuml)

-# Sourcemod plugin
+# Sourcemod plugins

-The Sourcemod plugin will let you change your skin to any custom paint, float and seed.
+The Sourcemod plugins will let you change your skin to any custom paint, float and seed.
+You can choose your favorite stickers and gloves.
 It also lets you teleport to any point in the map.

 Note: float and wear is the same.